Bad Credit Home Loans

 A bad credit home loan is generally understood to be a mortgage where your credit score is less than 620.
-They aren’t their own category, but a subset of general home loans.
+They are not their own category, but a subset of general home loans.

-While a lower score may make it harder to get approved, don’t worry, a good lender will look at a variety of factors besides your credit score to help you get the best loan.
-We’ll address the various options below.
+While a lower score may make it harder to get approved, do not worry, a good lender will look at a variety of factors besides your credit score to help you get the best loan.
+We will address the various options below.

 Types of Bad Credit Home Loans

 Conventional - Ideal for a full range of income types but most beneficial for those with good credit.

 Fannie Mae (Home Ready) - Ideal for low-moderate credit scores with added benefits for first time home buyers.

 - Freddie Mac (HomePossible) - Ideal for moderate-good credit scores and added benefits for first time home buyers.